WHAT WE’RE MADE OF:

 [Hawthorn Press, Anthroposophy Series, 1990.]

-In his book, OUR TWELVE SENSES, Albert Soesman helpfully describes the human senses as enumerated by Rudolf Steiner.
+In his book, OUR TWELVE SENSES, Steiner devotee Albert Soesman helpfully describes the human senses as itemized by Steiner.
 Four are physical senses, four are soul senses, and four are spirit senses.
 The breakdown works fine for anyone who puts credence in such forms of occultism as numerology and astrology.
 Everyone else may be surprised to learn that we have so many senses, and that some of the "soul" and "spirit" senses are clearly associated with the physical body (e.g., vision and hearing), while some of the "physical" senses clearly are not (e.g., life sense and self-movement sense).

-Our physical senses, as per Soesman as per Steiner, are
+as per Soesman as per Steiner.

 life sense (Scorpio),